ARTS 165 – 03

 Field trip (TBA)

-Workday, review images for final, submit 5 images for print for final crit
+Review images for final project; submit 5 for final print

 Other Equipment (required):

 -SD memory card

 -USB Jump Drive (at least 2GB, i like the drive this links to, good price/good rating)

 -Lens Cleaning Cloth

 -UV filter for lens (protective, this filter size is 55mm be sure to get the correct size for your lens)

 Man Ray PowerPoint